Sheriff’s department asks for help in LeRay shooting

 Investigators do not think the public is in danger.
 More information may be released when appropriate, they said.

-Ritchie Orellana, who lives in the apartment next to where the party began, was at work at the time of the shooting.
-His wife was at home, though, and she told him she heard the sound of “five pops.”
-Mr. Orellana said neighbors they are close with began calling, asking ‘did you hear that?’

-Mr. Orellana said folks in the complex had already called police multiple times that night complaining about the party, and he has had to ask the owner of the apartment to keep it down multiple times.

-Anyone with information in the case can reach the sheriff’s office at (315) 786- 2601 or through private message on the sheriff’s department’s Facebook page at JeffCoSheriffNY.
+Anyone with information in the case can reach the sheriff’s office at (315) 786- 2601 or through private message on the sheriff’s department’s Facebook page at JeffCoSheriff.

 (0) comments